akashmalla07/spring/README.md

 # django-tutorial

-Django tutorial application built using Requests, Bower, Twitter Bootstrap and Github API
+Django Search Box using Coursera api and For the Search Box Please visit http://127.0.0.1:8000/app/profile

 # Installation